 2 killed in car bombing in Turkish city; 2 attackers dead

-An explosion believed to have been caused by a car bomb in front of a courthouse in the western Turkish city of Izmir on Thursday wounded some 10, a ... .
-Cars burn after a car bomb explosion in Izmir, Turkey, Thursday, Jan.
+Emergency services stand at the scene of an explosion, in Izmir, Turkey, Thursday, Jan.
 5, 2017.
+An explosion believed to have been caused by a car bomb in front of a courthouse in the western Turkish city of Izmir on Thursday wounded some 10, a local official said.

 Comments